gtrdp/masters-thesis-guntur/LogBook/01-september.md

 - **Fri Sep 30 10:21:45 CEST 2016**
 	- Setting up raspberry pi.
-		- Probably need a non-gui distro, as the gui might be using the wifi, thus causing troubles (resource not available).
+		- Probably need a non-gui distro, as the gui might be using the wifi, thus causing troubles (resource not available). -> **Does not work**
 	- To scan for WiFi Accesspoint in Mac:
 		- Frist create link to bin folder: